johnnyboldt/array-generator/README.md

 - sort the array in different ways (including shuffle)
 - specify different combinations of delimiters
 - copy the array to your clipboard
-- download the array in two different filetypes.
+- download the array in two different filetypes

 ## Additional potential work